If your heart breaks over all the injustice in life, here is good news:

 A necessary afterword

 It should be said however that we must also thank God for his mercy and his grace.
-With folks like Daniels, as I said, we can pray for their conversion.
+With folks like Andrews, as I said, we can pray for their conversion.
 But if they will not bow to the one true ruler of the universe, then yes, they must deal with God’s justice.

 But looking at my own life, I must say I am glad justice was delayed.
 I was not a Christian for the first 18 years of my life, and God could have rightly and justly dealt with me then.
 But he was longsuffering, and I eventually came to see the light.